Mia and the Dragon Princess thoughts

 Microshaft Winblows 98 (1998), a parody of Microsoft Windows 98

 There were also plans to develop Driven, a parody of Riven: The Sequel to Myst.
 This would have had more of a car theme but was never completed due to the studio closing after being acquired by The Learning Company.
-A demo of the game exists on later Parroty Interactive and you can watch a playthrough here.
+A demo of the game exists on later Parroty Interactive releases and you can watch a playthrough here.
 Despite my criticisms of the game, I do think the Firesign Theatre is worth listening to if they sound interesting to you.

 Mylk